taskbase/open-taskpool/README.md

 # Outlook

-In future the [current dataset](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db) will be extendend by adding language learning exercises for:
+In thhe future the [current dataset](https://tb-open-taskpool.s3.eu-central-1.amazonaws.com/taskpool.db) will be extended by adding language learning exercises for:

-- DE 🇩🇪 - EN 🇬🇧
+- DE 🇩🇪 → EN 🇬🇧
-- DE 🇩🇪 - FR 🇫🇷
+- DE 🇩🇪 → FR 🇫🇷

 Stay tuned 🎓.